Calvin L. Noble

-Calvin L. Noble (born October 13, 1813 in Trumbull County, Ohio, United States), is known primarily for spelling the name of Cleveland, Ohio incorrectly.
+Calvin L. Noble (October 13, 1813 – April 10, 1889) was an American politician and judge from Ohio.
+He served as a member of the Ohio House of Representatives.
+He is known for changing the spelling of the city of Cleveland from "Cleaveland" to "Cleveland".

+Early life

+Calvin Noble was born on October 13, 1813, in Trumbull County, Ohio.

 Noble learned printing and founded a Democratic newspaper in Cleveland, the Cleveland Advertiser, in 1830, when he was but 17.
-As the type was too wide for his display head-line he left out one letter and changed the spelling from "Cleaveland" to "Cleveland," and the public adopted the change.
+As the type was too wide for his display head-line he left out one letter and changed the spelling from "Cleaveland" to "Cleveland", and the public adopted the change.

+Career
-In September, 1833, he located to Fort Defiance, when all the Northwest Territory was "a howling wilderness inhabited by Indians".
-Mr. Noble was employed as a fur buyer for the American Fur Company, fur being the principal source of revenue in northwestern Ohio at the time.

-He later became an agent for the American Land Company, and then laid out the city of Bryan, Ohio, which became the county seat of Williams County, Ohio.
-He served in the Ohio House of Representatives, then as County Recorder and County Commissioner of Williams County.
+Noble moved to Fort Defiance in September 1833.
+He was employed as a fur buyer for the American Fur Company, fur being the principal source of revenue in northwestern Ohio at the time.
+He later became an agent for the American Land Company.
+He laid out the city of Bryan, Ohio.
+He also published a newspaper in Defiance.

-In 1856, Noble moved to Paulding, and became a probate judge.
-For 12 years, he also collected the leases of the Miami and Erie Canal, the canal having ceased operations.
+Noble served in the Ohio House of Representatives, representing the Williams, Defiance, and Paulding counties.
+He was a county recorder and county commissioner of Williams County.
+He was the first sheriff of Defiance County and served as probate judge of Paulding County.
+He was collector of leases of the Miami and Erie Canal for 12 years.

+Personal life

+Noble married in 1842.
+He moved to Paulding County in 1858.

-Judge Noble died in Paulding on April 10, 1889.
+Noble died of heart disease on April 10, 1889, in Paulding.